waelhammoudeh/overpass-4-slackware/Guide/README-SETUP.md

 **Using Full History extracts to initial overpass database is not supported and discouraged**

-This approach is highly experimental, the produced database can **only** be queried via the command line, no web interface with this database is available.
+This approach is highly experimental, the produced database can **only** be queried via the command line, no web access with this database is available.
 In addition your log file "transactions.log" **grows very rapidly**.
 I discourage this use.
 You use "osm3s_query" program with "--quiet" switch or redirect stderr using your shell to query database in a terminal.
-In addition to those short comings it is also **NOT** possible to update the database using my "update_op_db.sh" script mentioned below.
+In addition to those short comings it is also **NOT** possible to update the database using my "op_update_db.sh" script mentioned below.

-To initial the database, your source input file must have "attic" or historical data, the "initial_op_db.sh" script used above can be used with setting "META" to "--keep-attic", just uncomment that line.
+To initial the database, your source input file must have "attic" or historical data, the "op_initial_db.sh" script used above can be used with setting "META" to "--keep-attic", just uncomment that line.
 There is no known way to control logging to "transactions.log", it will be hard to maintain that file.
+**Stay away from using --keep-attic when using a regional extract file.**

 ### Starting the "dispatcher" daemon: